-These zones are identified as (See Figure 01):
+These zones are identified as:

-- Pedestrian Zone
+- · Pedestrian Zone

 - Trading Zone

-- Kerbside Zone
+- · Kerbside Zone

-Footpath Trading is usually considered appropriate where the footpath is greater than 3.3 meters wide to allow space for all three identified zones.
+Footpath Trading is usually considered appropriate where the footpath is greater that 3.3 meters wide to allow space for all three identified zones.
 Footpath Trading may be possible where the footpath width is less than 3.3 metres based on an assessment and approval from Council officers.